 What is a leading?

-One close Friend of ours, Alice, defines a leading as "a nudge, or a little tickle."
+One close Friend of ours defines a leading as "a nudge, or a little tickle."
 Leadings can start to nudge us when we listen for divine guidance.
-Of course, this happens to people of all faith communities – and people who are nontheistic, as well as Christian Friends.
+Of course, this happens to people of all faith communities, and people who are nontheistic, as well as Christian Friends.
 A leading can happen even when a person isn't seeking it.
 Maybe a person feels firly comfortable with their life as it is, but they can't shake a certain feeling.
 Leadings, when tested carefully with the wisdom of the community, can lead to faithful action.

-One Friend in her 70s, who participated in the Listening Project, said: "I've found that when somebody takes a principled stand – especially a stand for justice – so often, they turn out to be Quaker."
-This Friend noted that the steps take courage, and they could be unusually public.
-That's another way to describe a leading: a step we take, or that we consider, which has an outward impact.
-Often, the outward step arrives after several stages of discernment.
+One Friend in her 70s said: "I've found that when somebody takes a principled stand – especially a stand for justice – so often, they turn out to be Quaker."
+This Friend noted that the steps take courage, and they can sometimes be unusually public.
+Another way to describe a leading is "a step we take (or that we consider) which has an outward impact."
+Often, the outward action arrives after several stages of discernment.